jm673yahoo/student-springboot/README.md

+# student-springboot
-# student-springboot is a simple service build by springboot, JPA.
+It is a simple service build by Springboot, JPA.
+There are two endpoints for now to access the student data.